Janet Levinger, President

 Erin Hemmings Kahn

 Erin Kahn is the Director of the Raikes Foundation, where she provides day-to-day leadership of the Foundation and works closely with the co-founders to develop and execute strategies to help young people reach their full potential.
 Previously, Erin was Associate Director at Social Venture Partners Seattle.
 During her eight-year tenure, she managed the nonprofit capacity-building program and provided leadership to the grant-making programs.
-Erin has extensive experience as a direct service volunteer working with kids.
-She also serves on the board of the Ballard Food Bank.
+Erin also serves on the board of Philanthropy Northwest.
 Erin holds a master’s degree in public administration from the Evans School of Public Affairs at the University of Washington and a BA in Political Science from the University of California at San Diego.

 Chris Larson is a 1981 graduate of Princeton University.
 His successful career in the tech industry has led to many philanthropic interests, including public education reform.